MoniMurray/spin-me-a-story/README.md

 ## Deployment

-This application is deployed to, and hosted on, Heroku.
+This application is deployed to, and runs on, Heroku.

-The following are the deployment steps I followed:
+### The following are the deployment steps I followed:

  - Ensure all changes were commited to GitHub;
  - Login to Heroku;

- On the Heroku dashboard:
+ #### On the Heroku dashboard:

  - Select the 'Create New App' button;
  - Choose and enter an application name for the new application in the text box provided, and select my region from the drop list ie. Europe, then click 'Create';

- Next, move to the Heroku Settings tab by clicking on 'Settings' at the top of the dashboard - see screenshot below:
+ #### Next, move to the Heroku Settings tab by clicking on 'Settings' at the top of the dashboard - see screenshot below:

  ![Settings tab](documentation/Heroku-Settings-tab.png)